mashiro-best/mashiro-best/README.md

->  "it should keep improving.  "
+>  "It should keep improving, not strong enough."
->  said Parasomnia